Samhollowood/CaveCalcV2.0/README.md

 You do not need to populate all columns or cells in the file.
 The CDA will only compare model outputs to the proxies that are filled in.
+When using isotope systems, maintain consistancy in the reference standards throughout.

 ### Step 2: Define Tolerance Values (Optional)